 Some women don’t notice any changes to their physical appearance in the first trimester.
 This is especially common for first pregnancies, as the abdominal muscles of a first-time mom haven’t been previously stretched out.
 Other physical symptoms vary widely.
 Bodies react differently to hormone changes; some are just more sensitive to their effects than others.
 Keep taking care of yourself and your little one, and baby will make his or her presence known soon enough.

 Most women have their first doctor or midwife appointment around week 10.
-If you have an appointment this week or want to read ahead, you can find the week 10 post where we discuss the first appointment or the more in-depth Your First Prenatal Visit: What to Expect.
+If you have an appointment this week or want to read ahead, skip to our week 10 post where we discuss the first appointment or the more in-depth Your First Prenatal Visit: What to Expect.